Harshith-umesh/user-management-gcp-terraform/README.md

-# GCP Flask User Management Application using Terraform
+# User Management Application on GCP using Terraform

 This repository contains the code for a RESTful API developed with Python and Flask, designed to manage user data with CRUD operations and health checks.
 The API is hosted on Google Cloud Platform and uses Terraform for infrastructure automation and Hashicorp Packer for custom image creation.